-Mr. Hand: Does this intrastate throughput level reflect a change or shift in the way Enron Storage’s facility is utilized?
+Mr. Hand: Does this intrastate throughput level reflect a change or shift in the way Enron Storage Company’s facility is utilized?

-Mr. Nemec: No, the manner in which the Enron Storage facility is utilized has not changed significantly over the years.
+Mr. Nemec: No, the manner in which the Enron Storage Company facility is utilized has not changed significantly over the years.
 As a result, the current intrastate throughput level is representative of prior years, including 1998.

-Mr. Hand: If a blanket certificate is issued to Enron Storage, will Enron Storage follow the Commission’s rules and regulations pertaining to blanket certificates?
+Mr. Hand: If a blanket certificate is issued to Enron Storage Company, will Enron Storage Company follow the Commission’s rules and regulations pertaining to blanket certificates?

 Mr. Nemec: Yes.